SASECompare

 Which is better for IoT/OT Device Security: Cato Networks or Cloudflare?

-Which is better for Digital Experience Monitoring: Cato Networks or Cloudflare?
+Which is better for Threat Prevention: Cato Networks or Cloudflare?

 How is the Cato Networks vs Cloudflare comparison conducted?